 In the past, some of our customers have received a phone call from a recorded voice stating they are from VISA – telling the customer that their debit card has been deactivated.
 This “fraudulent person” goes on to state that in order to protect them from identity theft they need to press #1.
 Then the recorded voice asks for their VISA card number, expiration date, the number on the back of their card and their PIN number.
 After they enter their number the caller says “thank you, your card has been reactivated”.
 If you receive one of these calls, IT IS A SCAM.
 PLEASE DO NOT GIVE OUT ANY INFORMATION OR KEY IN YOUR DEBIT CARD NUMBER.

 Reminder: We do have a Fraud Detection Service who monitors First Mid debit cards for fraudulent activity.
 They will call you when they notice unusual activity.
 If no one answers they will leave you a message with a call-back number.
 Our Fraud Detection Service will ask random questions to verify suspicious card transactions but will NEVER ask for full information or detailed personal information such as your social security number or your full card number.

 Please call your local First Mid banking center if you mistakenly enter in your debit card number.

 First Mid Customer Service

-Visa has launched a new website to help cardholders and small businesses protect payment card account information, avoid payment card scams and resolve unauthorized use of their cards.
-Visa’s new website at www.visasecuritysense.com is available in both English and Spanish and intends to educate consumers about protecting themselves and their personal information.
+Visa also has a website to help cardholders and small businesses protect payment card account information, avoid payment card scams and resolve unauthorized use of their cards.
+Visa’s website at www.visasecuritysense.com is available in both English and Spanish and intends to educate consumers about protecting themselves and their personal information.

 Why do transactions get declined?